 Possibly Effective for:

 - High cholesterol.
-Eating soy protein in place of other dietary protein seems to slightly reduce total cholesterol and “bad cholesterol” (low-density lipoprotein (LDL) cholesterol levels).
+Eating soy protein in place of other dietary protein or using soy fiber products seems to slightly reduce total cholesterol and “bad cholesterol” (low-density lipoprotein (LDL) cholesterol levels).
 However, not all evidence is positive.
-Some studies have shown no significant benefit.
+Some studies have shown no significant benefit of soy protein on cholesterol levels.

-- Hot flashes caused by menopause.
-Eating soy protein seems to help hot flashes caused by menopause, but it doesn't seem to help hot flashes in women with breast cancer.
+- Menopausal symptoms.
+Eating soy protein seems to help hot flashes caused by menopause.
+However, it does not reduce other symptoms of menopause, such as vaginal dryness or itching.
+Also, soy does not seem to help hot flashes in women with breast cancer.

-- Reducing the risk of osteoporosis (weak bones), especially in women who have passed menopause.
-Most evidence suggests that soy protein can increase bone mineral density (BMD), or slow BMD loss in women near or beyond menopause.
-Soy does not seem to help BMD in younger women.
+- Osteoporosis.
+Most evidence suggests that soy protein can increase bone mineral density (BMD) or slow BMD loss in women near or beyond menopause.
+Soy might also reduce the risk of fractures in some women.
+Soy does not seem to affect BMD in younger women.

 Possibly Ineffective for:

 - Endometrial cancer.
-There is some evidence that increasing soy intake might lower the risk of endometrial cancer.
+Increasing soy intake might lower the risk of endometrial cancer.
 Endometrial cancer is less common in Japan, China, and other Asian countries where the usual diet is low in calories and high in soy and whole grain foods, vegetables, and fruits.

 - Lung cancer.
 Research suggests that men and women who consume a higher amount of dietary phytoestrogens, such as isoflavones from soy, are less likely to develop lung cancer than people who consume smaller amounts.
 Soy seems to prevent lung cancer more in men than women.

-- Improving memory.
-Some research suggests that a high soy diet might slightly improve performance on memory tests.
+- Memory.
+Some research suggests that a high-soy diet might slightly improve performance on memory tests.

 - Weight loss.
-Limited evidence suggests that eating soy protein along with a low-calorie diet for six months seems to reduce weight in obese and overweight people more than a low-calorie diet alone.
+Some evidence suggests that eating soy protein along with a low-calorie diet can reduce weight in obese and overweight people more than a low-calorie diet alone.
+However, other evidence suggests that consuming soy-meal replacements while following a calorie-restricted diet does not improve weight loss in overweight people.

 - Other conditions.